21"""Abstract Base Classes for the different device types.

 94 use a factory method rather than instantiate settings

-95 directly; most already use add_setting
+95 directly; most already use add_setting for this.

 103 get_func: typing.Optional[typing.Callable[[], typing.Any]],